Tree tensor network impurity solver based on Cayley-tree mapping: Model and method

 Steps \textbf{(i)} -\textbf{(iii)} complete one iteration of the binary branching.
 Repeating the procedure recursively on each sub-Hamiltonian generates a full Cayley-tree representation of the bath Hamiltonian.

 In the present construction, a single root bath site, defined by Eq.~\eqref{Eq:fermion1}, is coupled to the impurity, ensuring local equivalence to the conventional chain decomposition.
-More generally, two or more root bath sites may be introduced in the first layer that couple directly to the impurity.
+More generally, the bath basis states ${|k\rangle, k=1,\cdots,N}$ can be divided into $n$ subsets, each of which is mapped onto a Cayley tree following the same procedure.
+In this way, the impurity is coupled directly to $2n$ Cayley trees, since each subset generates two such trees.
 This extension provides a more flexible representation of the bath and can potentially lead to a more efficient encoding of entanglement.
+A notable special case is $n=2$, where one subset contains all occupied states $(\epsilon_k<0)$ and the other all unoccupied states $(\epsilon_k>0)$.
+Such a bipartite partition of the bath was previously adopted in the MPS study of the SIAM in Ref.~\cite{Kohn2021}.

 In the SIAM, there is no hybridization between different spin channels, since the Hubbard interaction is purely local.
 As a result, the up-spin and down-spin channels can be treated independently and are coupled only at the impurity site, as illustrated in Fig.~\ref{fig:tensor_reps}.
 This decoupling reduces the local physical dimension at each bath site from 4 to 2, yielding a substantial computational advantage and enabling a more accurate representation of the quantum state at reduced cost.